What All Nurses Need to Know About Pregnant and Postpartum Patients

 Ectopic Pregnancy

 Ectopic pregnancies occur when the ovum is fertilized by the sperm but implants at a site other than the endometrium of the uterus.
-Ninety-six percent of ectopic pregnancies occur in the fallopian tubes (Tulandi, 2022a).
+Ninety-six percent of ectopic pregnancies occur in the fallopian tubes (Tulandi, 2025b).
 Other possible implantation sites include the cervix, ovary, or abdominal cavity.

 Possible implantation sites for ectopic pregnancies.
+(Illustration courtesy of Sim London Jr.)

 Ectopic pregnancies are caused by a variety of factors, which include anything that would prevent or slow the fertilized ovum’s journey to the lining of the uterus.
 More specifically, anything that causes scarring in or blocks the fallopian tubes may cause an ectopic pregnancy.
+This can be due to infection, surgery, congenital anomalies, or tumors (Tulandi, 2025b).

 SIGNS AND SYMPTOMS